-Yes, the last couple of months this screenwriter has been busy finishing a screenplay.
-One that he is particular proud of and he would like to share it with you.
-It’s a story about the criminal activities of Death Row Records and its C.E.O., Marion “Suge” Knight, as well as the unsolved murder of Tupac Shakur.
+In the last couple of months this screenwriter has been busy finishing a screenplay, one that he is particular proud of and he would like to share with you.
+It’s a story about the criminal activities of Death Row Records and its C.E.O., Marion “Suge” … Continue reading What’s up with “Johnny J. Jones”?

-Each year I head north, back to the San Francisco Bay Area, to attend the Wondercon Comic Book Convention, but this year I headed south, to Anaheim, where I had the opportunity of spending two days shopping and scouring the tables of pop culture and comic books for those unique and rare finds.
-I spent an enormous amount of time strolling between the tables that is Artists Alley, and visiting with the next wave of talented publishers, writers, and illustrators.
-It’s a fantastic way for a writer to network and meet other aspiring artists.
-Here’s some of the rare goodies that I picked up.
+Each year I head north, back to the San Francisco Bay Area, to attend the Wondercon Comic Book Convention, but this year I headed south, to Anaheim, where I had the opportunity of spending two days shopping and scouring the tables of pop culture and … Continue reading Fantastic Finds at Wondercon 2012

 It happens about once a week, sometimes more often, that I’m struck by a sudden re-occurrence of Mom.
 It happened earlier today as I was walking down the street in a residential area of some nicely built, cottage-like homes.
 I was forced to stop and say to myself, “Mom would really like these homes and this neighborhood.
 She’d think it was cute”.
 She would probably want to stop to take a picture and I’d groan and say, “C’mon Mom, let’s go.”
 And she’d say, “Well just a minute, I want to get a picture”, and then five minutes and fourteen photographs later we’d be back on our way.
 That’s the way it worked with Mom.
 She’d love to stop and admire those things that she thought were pretty and walk away only after having the best and most rewarding experience possible.